Evolving Lindenmayer systems20 Oct 2020

 Simulating plant evolution

-The main question is: what do I want to end up with?
-The answer to this question determines how the evolutionary algorithm should evaluate the Lindenmayer systems.
-In my pursuit of realism, I want to end up with plants that would realistically be successful in nature.
-My definition of a successful plant is as follows:
+The main question when designing the algorithm is: what should it aim for?
+The answer to this question determines how the evolutionary process should evaluate the Lindenmayer systems.
+In the pursuit of realism, evolved plants should use strategies that would realistically be successful in nature.
+The definition of a successful plant is as follows: